Custom Search

 Keeping Ponies as Pets

-Jazzmine, the Paint Pony
+Jazzmine the Paint Pony

 Type

-A large hoofed, warm-blooded mammal (Equus caballus)
+A large-hoofed, warm-blooded mammal (Equus caballus).

 General

 Owning a pony is a very rewarding experience, but it is not for everyone.
 Be sure to thoroughly research before taking on the responsibility of owning a pony.
 If you want to learn to ride it is a good idea to take horseback riding lessons.
 If you enjoy it you may want to consider leasing a pony.
 There are many barns which will board your pony for you and allow you to come and ride anytime.
 Some of them will do the majority of the work involved in owning a pony, however this can get pricey.
 Know the pony you are riding.
 Ponies spook very easily.
-Simple things like sticks and forest animals commonly spook Ponies.
-When riding a pony a helmet should be warn at all times.
+Simple things like sticks and forest animals commonly spook ponies.
+When riding a pony a helmet should be worn at all times.

 Riding